Vyral/katrina-madewell-recruiting/_posts/2020-01-06-what-is-a-pocket-listing.md

   - Transaction Management
 excerpt: >-
   Do you know what a pocket listing is, or why a home seller would choose this route to get their home sold?
-We’re answering both questions today.
 enclosure:
 pullquote: Pocket listings take a lot of pressure off sellers.
 enclosure_type: video/mp4